arkweather/BestTrack/README.txt

                      Number of Cells      Total number of cells processed Completed            Local time the script completed

-The file name YYYY-MM-DD_YYYY-MM-DD... uses the start time and end time for which the script was run.
+The file name YYYYMMDD_YYYYMMDD... uses the start time and end time for which the script was run.
 CAUTION: If Best Track is run for multiple time ranges within the same day, the output files will have the same name and will overwrite the existing files.

+Big Data Method:

+If the -ts flag is not used and Best Track is run in "Big Data Mode" (see Input), a YYYYMMDD_cells.data, YYYYMMDD_tracks.data, and YYYYMMDD.meta file will be produced for each day in the specified time frame for which data exists.
+These files will have the same structure as their "normal mode" single file method counterparts (see above).

 Time Step Method: